viennacl/viennaclbench-dev/README.md

   3. Create a subfolder build/ and select this as your build directory.
 This ensures that the repository tree does not get cluttered with build files.
   4. Click on 'Configure' and select your compiler.
 This should match the configuration you use with Qt when specifying the environment variable `CMAKE_PREFIX_PATH`.
 In the above example the compiler should be "Visual Studio 11".
 Note that by default Qt5 is shipped in 32bit, so you should *not* select 64-bit builds here.
   5. Click on "Configure" and wait for all checks to complete (might take a little).
-  6. If CMake cannot detect the paths to Boost or OpenCL, specify them manually now.
+  6. If CMake cannot detect the path to OpenCL, specify it manually now.
   7. Click on "Configure" again.
 You should not get any errors now.
   8. Click on "Generate".
   9. Open the generated project file in build/ with your version of Visual Studio.
 If you use MinGW, navigate to the build folder in the terminal.<br>
   10. Compile the target `ViennaCL_Benchmark_Gui` in Visual Studio, or type 'make' in your MinGW terminal.<br>
-  11, If you get linker errors in Visual Studio for Boost, specify the location of the dll files manually in the project configuration.
-  12. You may now run the executable `ViennaCL_Benchmark`.
+  11. You may now run the executable `ViennaCL_Benchmark`.
 Depending on your compiler, this may be located in the subfolder `Debug` or `Release` of your build directory.<br>

 <h3>CMake build system - outside Qt Creator (Linux)</h3>
-Make sure you have `libboost-all-dev` (or similar) as well as `libqt5-dev` or `libqt4-dev` installed through your package manager.
+Make sure you have `libqt5-dev` or `libqt4-dev` installed through your package manager.
 When using OpenCL you should also have `opencl-headers` and a proprietary graphics driver installed.
 <br />
   1. Change into the viennacl-benchmark-gui folder<br />